Snow Storm Closure

 Learning Outcomes

-Having achieved the goals and objectives listed above, students will be able to gain an enhanced professional and scholarly identity through a mastery of disciplinary knowledge.
+Students will be able to gain an enhanced professional and scholarly identity through a mastery of disciplinary knowledge.
 Their expertise will allow them to:

 • Articulate one’s own critical and theoretical orientations within historical and contemporary scholarship